bobbin-rs/bobbin-sdk/FEATURES.md

    peripheral architecture.

 - Clocks
-   - Each MCU crate has a `ClockProvider` trait that defines all of the clocks for the MCU
+   - Each MCU crate has a trait that defines all of the clocks for the MCU
    - Most peripherals have traits specify the MCU clock that is the input for the peripheral.
    - Most MCU crates provide a dynamic clock implementation that supports run-time clock calculation for MCU clocks and peripherals.
    - This allows writing drivers and applications that can perform clock-related configuration across peripherals, MCUs, external clock sources, and even run-time changes.
+   - Most crates also provide basic clock initialization that supports configuring the clock in a high-performance mode.
+Future crates will provide more sophisticated clock drivers that support full runtime configuration of the clock subsystem.

 - Gates
    - Peripherals also support `Gates`, which enable or disable input clocks for the peripheral.
-   - Often there are additional gates for `Reset`, which resets the peripheral, and other types of gates that allow the peripheral to run in sleep or low power modes.
+   - Often there are additional gates such as `Reset`, which resets the peripheral, and other types of gates that allow the peripheral to run in sleep or low power modes.
    - These peripheral gate traits make it possible to enable or disable the peripheral by updating the appropriate bit in the register of the clock control peripheral for the MCU.